mauno-j-ronkko/sharkC64/docs/prerequisites/installing.md

 Steps to install the latest version of the sharkC64 IDE:
 1. Open the release page [here](https://github.com/mauno-j-ronkko/sharkC64/releases).
 2. Click the "Assets" option on the latest release.
-It will open a list of assets, including a zip file named "sharkC64-x.y.z.zip", where "x.y.z" is the latest version.
+It will open a list of assets, including a jar file named "sharkC64-x.y.jar", where "x.y" is the latest version.
-3. Click the zip file "sharkC64-x.y.z.zip", and it will start the downloading immediately.
+3. Click the file "sharkC64-x.y.jar", and it will start the downloading immediately.
-   Your browser will indicate where the zip file has been downloaded.
+   Your browser will indicate where the file has been downloaded.
-4. Unzip the zip file to any folder, where you would like to run the sharkC64 IDE, for instance, I have unzipped it on my Windows computer to folder `C:\SHARKC64`
+4. You can relocate the jar file to any folder, where you would like to run the sharkC64 IDE.
-5. Verify that the zip file has been successfully unzipped.
-   The folder structure should be as follows:
+5. The jar file can be executed either from the command-line:
    ```
-   C:\SHARKC64
-   |
-   +-- sharkC64-x.y.z
-       |
-       +-- bin
-       +-- lib
+   java -jar shakrC64-x.y.z.jar
    ```
+   OR, if your OS configuration allows, the IDE can be started by double-clicking the jar file.

-To learn more about how to run the sharkC64 IDE, see the instructions for [Starting sharkC64 IDE](../ide/starting.md).
+To learn more about how to run the sharkC64 IDE, see the instructions for [Starting sharkC64 IDE](../ide/starting-up/starting.md).

 <br /><br />
 :leftwards_arrow_with_hook: [Back to index](../index.md)